-Consumers turn to the internet to find answers for all of there problems.
+Consumers turn to the internet to find answers to all of there problems.
 Sites such as Yelp, TripAdvisor or Google My Business are typical outlets they use to uncover the truth about a prospective business.

 One negative review online could be detrimental to the overall success of a business.
 For this reason, it is imperative that business owners and their employees work to generate as many positive reviews as they can.